C-Dr4gon/NetTester/README.md

 # SOChecker
-> This is a multi-module bash program that executes and logs local network attacks for testing in a Security Operations environment.
+> This is a vulnerability testing program, written in bash script, that executes and logs local network attacks for testing in a Security Operations environment.
 This is only suitable for testing local networks, and logging results.

 > 1. Execute SOChecker.sh with bash